Who are we?

 We use it on the grounds that we have a legitimate business interest to analyze and to improve our business performance, our products, PMI touchpoints, events, and to invite others to get involved in communicating PMI campaigns that is not overridden by interests, rights and freedoms to protect information about you.

 Where might information about you be sent?

-As with any multinational organisation, PMI affiliates transfer information globally.
+As with any multinational organization, PMI affiliates transfer information globally.
 Accordingly, information about you may be transferred globally (for example, if you are in the European Economic Area (“EEA”), your information may be transferred outside the EEA; if you are in Australia, you information may be transferred outside Australia).

 When using information as described in this notice, information about you may be transferred either within or outside the country or territory where it was collected, including to a country or territory that may not have equivalent data protection standards.

 For example, PMI affiliates within the EEA may transfer personal information to PMI affiliates outside the EEA.
 In all such cases, the transfer will be:

 - on the basis of a European Commission adequacy decision;

 - subject to appropriate safeguards, for example the EU Model Contracts; or